 Refunds Are Not Always Created Equal

 The almost universal policy is that when an airline cancels your flight, regardless of cause, you have a right to a full refund equal to the remaining value of your ticket.
-Refunds are given in the same form as ticket was purchased, either cash or credit.
+Refunds are given in the same form as the ticket was purchased, either cash or credit.

 A few airlines go beyond this basic requirement to include a provision that if your onward connecting flight from a hub airport is canceled on an outbound trip, and you no longer want to continue the trip, the airline will return you to your original airport at no charge and refund the entire value of the ticket.

-A few lines' contracts do not specifically promise a refund, but in practice a refund is almost always an option.
+A few lines' contracts do not specifically promise a refund, but in practice, a refund is almost always an option.

 Actually Getting There is No Easy Task

 Most airline cancellation policies are built on the assumption that you want to get to your final destination as quickly as possible.
 But the lengths airlines will go to accommodate this assumption vary.
 Almost all airline contracts promise to get you a seat on that airline's next available flight to the ticketed destination at no extra cost.
-Lines with two or more classes generally specify a seat in the same class as ticketed, but most also say that if no seat is available in the original class, they will accommodate you in a higher class with no additional fare or in a lower class with a refund of the fare difference.
+Carriers with two or more classes generally specify a seat in the same class as ticketed, but most also say that if no seat is available in the original class, they will accommodate you in a higher class with no additional fare or in a lower class with a refund of the fare difference.

 A few airlines specifically allow you to reroute yourself to an alternative nearby destination, but most don't address that subject; instead, it's negotiable.
 But you see the most substantial differences in whether an airline will get you a seat on another carrier that can get you to your destination more quickly: